swtv-kaist/cs350-fall25/README.md

 #### HW#4: Testing the Safehome implementations of the other teams (deadline: Dec 8 midnight)

-- Dec 8: Wrap-up class, quiz and Q&A for the final exam
+- Dec 8: Wrap-up class, quiz (open book) and Q&A for the final exam

 - Dec 10: Safehome test review meeting (TRR)